Josette Urso

-Josette Urso, Run With You, oil on canvas, 36" x 48", 2024.

 Josette Urso is an American artist based in Brooklyn.
 Her art includes dense, largely abstract paintings and collages, drawings and paintings of land- and urban-scapes, and mixed-media constructions.
 She reconfigures fragments of her everyday, immediate environment in shifting, multi-perspectival artworks whose assembled quality has been likened to cubist-influenced art.
 Her early mixed-material works incorporate primordial, biomorphic references, while her landscape and cityscape works from the 2000s have a loose representational style.
 In her later, more abstract paintings, Urso piles and juxtaposes marks, visual contrasts, coincidences and allusions, creating unexpected leaps of scale, color and spatial orientation.
 In 2024, New York Sun critic Mario Naves wrote, "[Urso's] canvases are rich, layered, scrabbled, and encompassing … Each picture is a kaleidoscopic commingling of patterns, textures, diagrammatic notations, and bumptious, cartoony blips.
 The compositions suggest topographical landscapes put through a technological wringer."

 Urso has been recognized by organizations including the Pollock-Krasner Foundation, Adolph and Esther Gottlieb Foundation and National Endowment for the Arts.
 Her work is held in the collections of the Mint Museum, Leepa-Rattner Museum of Art, Racine Art Museum, Ballinglen Museum of Art, and Ashley Gibson Barnett Museum of Art, among others.
 She has exhibited at venues including the Bronx Museum of the Arts, The Drawing Center, U.S. Art in Embassies Program, New York Public Library, and Tampa Museum of Art.
 She teaches at The Cooper Union in New York.